airbnb/swift/README.md

 ## Swift Package Manager command plugin

-This repo includes a Swift Package Manager command plugin that you can use to automatically reformat or lint your package according to the style guide.
+We offer a Swift Package Manager command plugin that you can use to automatically reformat or lint your package according to the style guide.
 To use this command plugin with your package, all you need to do is add this repo as a dependency:

 ```swift
 dependencies: [